-I shared a pretty amazing life with someone for a while, but we grew apart.
-One night six months ago we had a short discussion about it, and the next morning, I moved out.
+I shared a life with someone for a while, but we grew apart – our personalities didn’t mesh at all anymore, and he found someone he got along with better.
+One night six months ago we had a short discussion about it, and the next morning, I moved out, leaving him with everything we’d owned together, save for a suitcase of my clothes and toiletries (and later, books and a couple pieces of office furniture I’d bought for myself).
 I’m fortunate enough to have family in the area, so they picked up my things and put them into storage.
-I’m also fortunate enough to have the kind of job where I can work from anywhere in the world, and I earn enough that I can support myself wherever I go.
+I’m also fortunate enough to have built a business that lets me work from anywhere in the world, and I earn enough to support myself wherever I go.

-I spent six angry weeks in Montreal after leaving my apartment.
-Breaking up with someone, even when it’s the right thing to do, is tough as heck.
-He’s an excellent person but we just didn’t get along anymore and wanted totally different things.
-And I was pissed about all the things I wanted to say afterward.
+I spent six very angry weeks in Montreal after leaving my apartment.
+Breaking up with someone, even when it’s the absolutely right thing to do, is tough.
+I was pissed about all the things I wanted to say afterward and never would get to, because I figured if he’d broken my trust so completely – to the point where I never wanted to speak to him or see him again – there was no sense in having the last word.
 I went for two-hour walks around the city every day just to get away from my computer and keep myself from emailing or chatting something I’d regret.
 I stayed away from alcohol for fear of self-medicating or drunk-dialing.

 I needed to be alone and I needed to stay healthy – venting doesn’t accomplish anything for me, so being able to work, to not wallow in anger or frustration by talking it out with someone, and to eat a predictable and healthy diet was what I needed to do.